anwiednn/angular-app/README.md

     ```

 6. To preview the app, run the following commands and navigate to `http://localhost:4200/`.

     JSON Server (Fake API) will run on `http://localhost:3000/`
     ```
     npm run json-server
     ```

-    In new terminal window same directory `angular-app/angular-app`
+    In new terminal window and same directory as above `angular-app/angular-app`
     ```
     ng serve
     ```